Learning Interpolations between Boltzmann Densities: Introduction

-The contributions of this work can be summarized as follows \begin{itemize} \item In \S \ref{sec:our_method} we describe our method which relies on either a prescribed or a learnt interpolation $f_t$ of energy functions between the target energy $f_1$ and the energy function of a generalized Gaussian $f_0(x) = |x/\sigma|^p$.
+The contributions of this work can be summarized as follows \begin{itemize} \item In \S \ref{sec:our_method} we describe our method which relies on either a prescribed or a learnt interpolation $f_t$ of energy functions between the target energy $f_1$ and the energy function of a generalized Gaussian $f_0(x) = ||x/\sigma||_p^p$.
 Given $f_t$ we optimize a vector field $V_t$ to transport samples along the family $p_t(x) \propto e^{-f_t(x)}$ of Boltzmann densities.
 After translating this condition to a PDE between $V_t$ and $f_t$ we propose to minimize the amount by which this PDE fails to hold. \begin{itemize} \item First we find that in certain cases the linear interpolation $f_t = (1-t)f_0 + t f_1$ already leads to improved performance over optimizing the reverse KL-divergence.
-We also show that in general this interpolation is insufficient. \item Motivated by the failure mode of the linear interpolation, we parametrize the interpolation with another neural network $f_t = (1-t)f_0 + t f_1 + t(1-t)f^\theta(t)$ and optimize $f^\theta_t$ together with the vector field $V^\theta_t$. \end{itemize} \item In \S \ref{sec:experiments} we run experiments on Gaussian mixtures and on the $\phi^4$ lattice field theory on a circle and report improvements in KL-divergence, effective sample size, and mode coverage. \end{itemize}
+We also show that in general this interpolation is insufficient. \item Motivated by the failure mode of the linear interpolation, we parametrize the interpolation with another neural network $f_t = (1-t)f_0 + t f_1 + t(1-t)f^\theta(t)$ and optimize $f^\theta_t$ together with the vector field $V^\theta_t$. \end{itemize} \item In \S \ref{sec:experiments} we run experiments on Gaussian mixtures and on the Boltzmann density of a quantum particle in a double-well potential, and report improvements in KL-divergence, effective sample size, mode coverage and also training speed. \end{itemize}